 Are you entitled to Pupil Premium?

-All pupils are considered as individual learners at The Galfrid and we aim to meet their needs through quality first differentiated teaching in the classroom.
+All pupils are considered as individual learners at The Galfrid School and we aim to meet their needs through quality first differentiated teaching in the classroom.
 Lessons are planned to engage learners and to cater for a variety of learning styles, pupil backgrounds and needs.
-In the majority of cases this leads to above expected progress for learners.

 How do we help Disadvantaged Children?